 Note: Only general guidance is provided for this practice.
-More specific information can be obtained from the Low Impact Development Handbook for the State of Alabama (www.aces.edu/lid).
+More specific information can be obtained from the Low Impact Development Handbook for the State of Alabama.

 - Site Preparation

 - Product Installation

 - Erosion and Sediment Control

 - Construction Verification

+- Maintenance

 Construction [1, 3]